- Stroke symptoms:

 It is possible that a diagnosis of stroke can be missed or delayed because sometimes the symptoms may be mild and attributed to other conditions.
 For more information on misdiagnosis, refer to misdiagnosis of stroke.

 Stroke symptoms: There are various causes of stroke-like symptoms including stroke, transient ischemic attacks (mini-strokes) and several other serious conditions.
-Stroke is a form of cerebrovascular disease...more »
+Stroke is a form of cerebrovascular disease affecting arteries in the...more »

 Home medical tests possibly related to Stroke symptoms: